Haggai Ndubuisi: Washington Commanders (first stint)

 On 3 April 2024, Ndubuisi signed with the Washington Commanders.
 He was waived on 27 August and joined their practice squad the following day.

 New England Patriots

 On 1 January 2025, the New England Patriots signed Ndubuisi to their active roster.
 He was waived the following day with a non-football illness designation.

 Washington Commanders (second stint)

-On January 7, 2025, Ndubuisi signed with the Washington Commanders practice squad.
+On 7 January 2025, Ndubuisi signed with the Washington Commanders' practice squad.
 He was placed on injured reserve the following day.

 Houston Texans

-On July 31, 2025, Ndubuisi signed with the Houston Texans.
-He was waived on August 26 as part of final roster cuts, and re-signed to the practice squad.
+On 31 July 2025, Ndubuisi signed with the Houston Texans.
+He was waived on 26 August as part of final roster cuts, and re-signed to the practice squad.

+Tampa Bay Buccaneers

+On 10 April 2026, Ndubuisi signed a one–year contract with the Tampa Bay Buccaneers.
+He was waived by the Buccaneers on July 29.